When you’re a field service representative on the go, you can’t afford to get bogged down with the logistics of the day.

 From installations and repairs, to professional services and regular maintenance, many organizations send agents into the field.
 But 52% of organizations are still manually managing their field agents.
 FSL is a much better option.
 It streamlines both the customer and employee experiences.

 Field Service Lightning launched in 2016.
-It has quickly become the fastest growing product in the Salesforce stack.
+It has quickly become one of the fastest growing products in the Salesforce stack.
 FSL is expected to account for more than $100 million in revenue in 2019.

 Field Service Lightning Makes Life Easier—For Everyone